Network Flow Log Audit with Cilium + CLS

 |---|---|---|

-Choose based on your needs.
-The two can also complement each other: Cilium provides fine-grained K8s-level flow logs, while FL provides global VPC-level flow logs.
+Choose based on your requirements.
+The two can also complement each other: Cilium provides fine-grained K8s-level network flow logs, while FL provides VPC-level global network flow logs.

 FAQ